Social Media at Live Events

 This is a fantastic tool to help stay on top of all the activity around the event.
 Google Alerts will search the web for activity under your selected keyword.
 Set up your alerts for your event and the brands, bands, speakers involved.
 Set up alerts to update as soon as they arrive.
 This accompanied by your heightened intuition at the event will help you develop a well-rounded and informative campaign.

 Social mention is ideal for keeping track of all the social media activity around your events.
 Blogs, tweets and posts are all presented in an aesthetically pleasing format which makes it easy to track the sentiment towards the event, but also to track and interact with users.

-Social Media, integrated successfully can contribute to:
+Social Media at live events, integrated successfully can contribute to: